overlay-market/overlay-docs/docs/Security/Risks.md

 If there are errors/bugs in the code, this may cause the protocol to be unusable.
 Bugs may even open up the protocol to attacks from bad actors, potentially leading to a loss of funds.
 While the risk stemming from smart contracts can be mitigated through audits and testing, there is still a risk of errors/bugs persisting.

 Overlay has undergone two comprehensive audits: Spearbit and Least Authority.
-For more details on Overlay’s audits, read about them here.
+For more details on Overlay’s audits, read about them [here](https://github.com/overlay-market/v1-core/blob/main/audits/spearbit/audit.pdf) and [here](https://github.com/overlay-market/v1-core/blob/main/audits/leastauthority/audit.pdf).

 ## III.
 Smart contract control/access